-- Regarding Policy: Policies in digital education need to be adjusted to support lecturers in transitioning from traditional to online education.
-The focus of these policies includes developing digital skills training programs for lecturers, investing in technological infrastructure such as devices and the Internet, enhancing
+- Regarding policy: Policies in digital education need to be adjusted to support lecturers in transitioning from traditional to online education.
+The focus of these policies includes developing digital skills training programs for lecturers, investing in technological infrastructure such as devices and the Internet, enhancing security and privacy for learning data, and encouraging and recognizing the role of lecturers through various forms of rewards.
+Appropriate policies will enable lecturers to maximize their capabilities, contributing to the sustainable development of digital education in the 4.0 era.

-- Learners' Needs: Learners in a digital environment seek autonomy and flexibility in choosing content, learning schedules, and pacing.
+- Learners' needs: Learners in a digital environment seek autonomy and flexibility in choosing content, learning schedules, and pacing.
 They require access to materials at any time to facilitate effective self-study.
 Additionally, learners expect timely interaction and support from instructors through online channels to address questions, along with personalized content tailored to their skill levels and individual goals.
 Moreover, they need opportunities to develop practical skills through exercises and simulated projects.
 To maintain motivation, instructors play a crucial role in encouraging and fostering a sense of connection within group settings.
-These demands require instructors to be flexible, technologically proficient, and to take on the role of advisors and guides in the digital learning environment.

-Lecturers' Competencies: Lecturers' competencies in the digital environment go beyond subject-matter knowledge, requiring technological and digital pedagogical skills.
+These demands require instructors to be flexible, technologically proficient, and to take on the role of advisors and guides in the digital learning environment.23 beyond subject-matter knowledge, requiring technological and digital pedagogical skills.
 Specifically, lecturers need to be proficient in using information technology tools such as Learning Management Systems (LMS) and digital content creation software to design interactive lessons that are accessible and engaging for learners.
 They must also have the ability to adapt their teaching methods for online delivery, support learners in self-study, and foster self-regulated learning skills.
 Moreover, lecturers require skills in managing online classrooms, maintaining discipline, resolving technical issues, and providing timely assessments and feedback to ensure learning progress.
 Effective communication skills, the ability to motivate, and foster the connections among learners in the digital environment are essential for sustaining motivation and reducing feelings of isolation.
-These competencies enable lecturers to meet the demands of online teaching, improve learning quality, and enhance the overall learner experience.
+These competencies enable lecturers to meet the demands of online teaching, improve learning quality, and enhance the overall learner experience.24